Skip to main content

 Monitoring Growth Hormone Peptide Therapy

 Growth Hormone Peptide Therapies, using secretagogues like Sermorelin, Ipamorelin, or Tesamorelin, represent a different approach.
-These peptides stimulate the pituitary gland to produce and release the body’s own (GH) in a natural, pulsatile manner.
+These peptides stimulate the pituitary gland to produce and release the body’s own growth hormone (GH) in a natural, pulsatile manner.
 This approach avoids the direct administration of GH, potentially preserving the body’s natural feedback loops.

 Monitoring for these protocols focuses on the downstream effects of increased GH secretion.